ArgonStark/Hyperlane-AVS/README.md

     --chain <AVS_NETWORK> \
     --avsSigningKeyAddress <AVS_SIGNING_ADDRESS>
 ```
-The AVS_NETWORK is the network you're registering on, which can be ethereum or holesky.
+The AVS_NETWORK is the network you're registering on, which can be `ethereum` or `holesky`.

 #### Confirming registration
 ```